ddddwee1/TorchSUL/QuickStart.md

 ## Loosely load from checkpoint

-Sometimes the weights in checkpoint is not the same as your model definition.
-Then you can specify the "loose_load" flag and strict=False to achieve this.
+Sometimes, the weights in the checkpoint are not the same as your model definition.
+Then, you can specify the "loose_load" flag and strict=False to achieve this.

 ```python
 sul_mod = SULModel(16)